samer07/SustainAI/README.md

 ## Key Features

-##Data Collection
+### Data Collection

-e have utilized a dataset from **Rosetta** that provides detailed information on renewable energy assets and projects across various regions in Australia.
+We have utilized a dataset from **Rosetta** that provides detailed information on renewable energy assets and projects across various regions in Australia.
 The dataset includes:

 - Asset type
 - Site name